tytydraco/yessleep/out/A_Return_To_Dunwich.md

-It is with great trepidation that I begin to you relate the events which occurred in the small New England town of Dunwich.
+It is with great trepidation that I begin to relate to you the events which occurred in the small New England town of Dunwich.

 I have long been an admirer of the works of H.P.
 Lovecraft, and with a weeks vacation to spare I found the perfect opportunity to explote.
 It was with a sense of awe and reverence that I first set foot in this quiet, sleepy hamlet.
 Yet, it soon became apparent that something was amiss.
 The air was thick with a palpable sense of unease, and the few locals I encountered seemed to regard me with a wary suspicion.
 Despite this however, I recall my visit with great fondness - truly an atmosphere one must experience themselves to appreciate.